Please read the entire farm and position description before filling out an online application.

 Educational Benefits:

-We are in a constant process of evaluating and improving our farm, and we invite crew into both the learning and behind the scenes farmwork.
+As a diversified farm, farmhands should expect to be trained on a fairly wide range of required tasks, from transplanting and plant care to irrigation, to customer interactions.
 If someone has specific learning goals for the season, we work with them to make a plan for professional development in addition to the basic training to farm effectively and efficiently for the season.
 We have close ties with many farms in the region and can help facilitate visits to other farms for motivated individuals.
 Team members are encouraged to attend at least one of the “Field Day” events hosted by Missoula’s Community Food and Agriculture Coalition.
 We also have a deep archive of Growing for Market magazines, and a substantial library of farming books available for crew to check out.

 How to apply:

-Please fill out the online form at http://www.sweetroot.farm/application-2024 to describe your farming goals, relevant work experience, and working style.
+Please fill out the online form here to describe your farming goals, relevant work experience, and working style.
 We will contact qualified applicants to arrange interviews as soon as possible.
 Thanks!